fvknk97034/jisho_sort/README.md

 # jisho_sort

 `jisho_sort` is a Ruby sorting library based on MeCab.
-It provides functionality to sort Japanese strings containing a mix of Chinese and Japanese Letters in dictionary order.
+It provides functionality to sort Japanese strings.
+These strings may contain a mix of Chinese and Japanese letters, sorted in dictionary order.

 ## Installation